emabello42/SDCN-behavioral-cloning/README.md

 #### 2. Attempts to reduce overfitting in the model

 The model contains dropout layers in order to reduce overfitting (*model.py* lines 36, 38, 40, 42, 44, 47 and 49).
 For every dropout layer is used the same probability of dropout: 0.2:
 On the other hand, the model was trained and validated using not only the images from the camera in the center, but also from the left and right cameras, using a correction factor of 0.3 to assign the corresponding steering angle for them (see functions *load_samples_X* in *data_loader.py* file).

-On the other hand, especial attention was put on the data collection with the simulator.
-The model was trained using car images collected from both tracks.
-For every track the car was driven through multiple laps:
-* Three laps trying to stay the car in the middle of the road.
-* Two laps keeping the car on the left or right sides of the road.
-* One lap traying to drive the car as smoothly as possible in every curve.

-These
-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+The images were collected from both Track 1 and 2.

 #### 3. Model parameter tuning